 - 8. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
-Randomly select 5 locations (or all locations if less than 5). - 9.
-For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - b) At least two employees are involved in processing and approving payments to vendors. - c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments.
+Randomly select 5 locations (or all locations if less than 5). - 9 For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - b) At least two employees are involved in processing and approving payments to vendors. - c) The employee responsible for processing payments is prohibited from adding modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments. - e) Only employees/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (ETF), wire transfer, or some other electronic means.